with-merit/with-merit/README.md

 ## I'm a Software Developer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Deep Learning!! 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about Django
+- 🥅 2023 Goals: Learn more about ORACLE, DevOPs
 - ⚡ Fun fact: I love reading, swimming and tv_shows

 ### Connect with me: